 The purpose of the Inpatient Hospital admission notification by Well Connected is to verify in advance that your recommended Hospital confinement is a Covered Expense, and that the proposed plan of care is appropriate.
-Benefits may be reduced or denied if your stay is not a Covered Expense.

 Surgical Notification

 Surgical notification is to help prevent unnecessary surgical procedures.
 The purpose of the review of all (Inpatient) surgical procedures is to evaluate if a proposed surgical procedure is a Covered Expense for Benefit payment purposes.